Jaelin Howell: Club career

 On January 21, 2022, Howell signed a three-year contract with Racing Louisville FC after being selected second by the team in the 2022 NWSL Draft.

 Howell made her Racing Louisville debut on March 18 in the NWSL Challenge Cup opener, starting in midfield against the Kansas City Current.
 The midfielder was second in the NWSL in minutes played last season among rookies, only trailing her Racing teammate Savannah DeMelo.
 Howell had two assists for the year.

+Howell was named Racing's captain before the 2023 season.

 On August 19, 2024, Howell was traded to Seattle Reign FC along with $50,000 in allocation money in exchange for Bethany Balcer.
-She made her debut for Seattle against North Carolina Courage on August 25th, 2024 as she was substituted on in the 75th minute.
+She made her debut for Seattle against North Carolina Courage on August 25, 2024 as she was substituted on in the 75th minute.

 On December 20, 2024, Howell joined Gotham FC as part of a trade that also saw Cassie Miller and Lynn Williams move to Seattle.
 On May 25, 2025, she started in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.